akirarsah/CSC-172-Grading-Script/README.md

-Auto-Grader for Lab 2 of CSC-172 Data Structures and Algorithms
+Auto-Grader for Lab 3 of CSC-172 Data Structures and Algorithms

 Created by Kelvin Ferreiras, Modified by Vladimir Maksimovski and Dominick Harasiumluk.

 Created on Nov.
 16, 2017

-Last Modification on Jan.
-31, 2019
+Last Modification on Feb.
+9, 2019

 ## DESCRIPTION

-This program automatically grades student submissions for Lab 2 of CSC-172 Data Structures and Algorithms.
+This program automatically grades student submissions for Lab 3 of CSC-172 Data Structures and Algorithms.
 The python script takes zipped submission files from BlackBoard, uncompresses them, and then tests their code.

 ## Files

-*) Lab2Test-Script.py
+*) Lab3Test-Script.py
 	Python script that grades students' .zip files

 *) TestResult.txt